getsupered/hunt/README.md

 ## Login

-Locally, you will likely not be able to login unless you setup your own Google OAuth app.
-There is no non-OAuth login.
+Locally, you can use "Mock Login" to sign in with a testing account.
+In production, the auth mechanism are OAuth and JWT-based flows.

 ## Code